So, you’re an author. That’s great. But just writing books isn’t enough – you’ve got to promote you and your books.

 3. Draw traffic to your site with blogging.

-To draw traffic to your site, promote your posts by using social media.
+To help drive traffic to your site, promote your posts on social media.
 You should also include guest blogging.
 This will increase your visibility reach.

 This is considered organic marketing; it funnels traffic back to your site with valuable content and free offers.